 To Christine’s credit, she agrees to give it a go and finds herself opening up to a random woman from the group.
 The main take home from this is that Christine is still a virgin but has a desperate desire for biological children and a husband she loves.On the drive home, George breaks it to Christine that he’s been chosen to go to Baltimore.
 She’s surprised but being a doer, comes up with a plan to persuade the TV station’s owner, Bob Andersen (John Cullum) to take her too.
 Pretending to get a flat tire outside his home (genius), Christine gains access before revealing who she is.

 She learns from lovely old Bob that George has already vouched for another colleague to join him in Baltimore – and it ain’t our girl.

-Not one to be kept down, Christine heads back into work the next day and asks for her bosses permission to do a piece.
-He agrees and Christine takes the Anchor’s desk, delivering her story with a tragic and explosive ending.
+Not one to be kept down, Christine heads back into work the next day and asks for her boss’ permission to do a very special story.
+He agrees and Christine takes to the Anchor’s desk, delivering her lines with a tragic and explosive ending.

 It seems in Christine’s life, she had many people around her that cared but none of them knew how to help her and I’m just sorry about that.